History of the rupee: Early uses

 The word "rupee" is derived from a Sanskrit word "rūpya", which means "wrought silver", and maybe also something stamped with an image or a coin.
 As an adjective it means "shapely", with a more specific meaning of "stamped, impressed", whence "coin".
-It is derived from the noun rūpa "shape, likeness, image".
+It is derived from the noun rūpa "rupa in sanskrit means silver".

-Pāṇini used rūpya to mean beautiful or stamped (ahāta).
+Pāṇini used rūpya to mean beautiful or struck (ahāta).
 The second meaning applies to a coin.
 Kasikakara expands upon this, these coins that stamped were the Dinara, Kedara and Karshapana.
 The term Rupataraka is mentioned by Patanjali in reference to one who checks the Karshapana coins.
 An early Pali scripture uses the term Mashaka-rupa, Mashaka being a token Karshapana.
 The term was no longer in much use to refer to a coin in later eras.
 In the Rajatarangini, the term rupakas is used for gold coins, they are called svarna-rupakas.
 The Kathasaritsagara calls the gold Dinar coins svarna-rupakas.

 Arthashastra, written by Chanakya, prime minister to the first Maurya emperor Chandragupta Maurya (c.
 340–290 BC), mentions silver coins as rūpyarūpa, other types of coins including gold coins (suvarṇarūpa), copper coins (tāmrarūpa) and lead coins (sīsarūpa) are also mentioned.
 Rūpa means form or shape, example, rūpyarūpa, rūpya – wrought silver, rūpa – form.

 In the intermediate times there is no fixed monetary system as reported by the Da Tang Xi Yu Ji.

 During his five-year rule from 1540 to 1546, Sher Shah Suri set up a new civic and military administration and issued a coin of silver, weighing 178 grains, which was also termed the Rupiya.
 The silver coin remained in use during the Mughal period, the Maratha era (1674–1818) and in British India, as well.